 The Council provides transportation to local and long distance medical appointments and shopping excursions.
 Contact 508-991-6253

-This program provides grandparents with health insurance, social services, and other parental rights while caring for the needs of their grandchildren.
+This program provides grandparents with benefit information for health insurance, social services, and parental rights while caring for the needs of their grandchildren.
+Contact 774-202-0537

 Immigrant’s Assistance Center